MicrosoftDocs/sdk-api/sdk-api-src/content/ras/nf-ras-rassetcredentialsw.md

       member to indicate the credential information to be set.

-#### - fClearCredentials [in]
+#### - lpszEntry [in]

-A value that specifies whether
+A pointer to a null-terminated string that specifies the name of a phone-book entry.
-      <b>RasSetCredentials</b> clears existing credentials by
-      setting them to the empty string, "".
-If this flag is <b>TRUE</b>, the
-      <b>dwMask</b> member of the
-      <a href="https://msdn.microsoft.com/5283b35a-adcf-4573-8c6b-5996d4e9440c">RASCREDENTIALS</a> structure indicates which
-      credentials that the function sets to the empty string.
-If this flag is <b>FALSE</b>, the function sets the indicated credentials according to the contents of their corresponding
-      <b>RASCREDENTIALS</b> members.

 ## -returns